coderofsalvation/usm/README.md

 > How to quickly search thru terabytes of samples across different harddrives/clouddrives?
 And what if they're offline?

-This is a problem scientists, audiodesigners and videoartists face.
+This is a problem scientists, audiodesigners and videoartists sometimes face.

-> solution: the good old unix tool *locate*
+> solution: the good old `locate` unix tool

 # Installation